Frinkel/custom_os161_tool/README.md

 It is worth noting that $HOME or ~/ should not be included in the config file!
 The path should be excluding the home directory.

 ## RUNNING
-To run the application, open a Terminal at the directory to the folder, and run the command ./run.sh.<br/>
+To run the application, open a Terminal and navigate to the os161_scripts folder, then run the command:

+	./run.sh

 Then type '?' for a list of available command, you should see something like the output below.

 	Running local setup.